The Post Office is a trusted household brand, and its insurance is designed to support that reputation.

 Overview of the cover provided by Post Office home policies

-The Post Office has a single, core home insurance policy.
-Its key benefits include an extra 10% contents cover over Christmas, other religious festivals and even weddings (to cover the value of any gifts, food and so on you may have in the home), new for old on certain contents claims, and a 24-hour helpline run by UK-based contact centres.
+The Post Office offers home insurance for under 50s and home insurance for over 50s.
+Post office home insurance policies' key benefits include an extra 10% contents cover over Christmas, other religious festivals and even weddings (to cover the value of any gifts, food and so on you may have in the home), new for old on certain contents claims, and a 24-hour helpline run by UK-based contact centres.

 Contents cover is set at £30,000 as standard, although you are able to select higher amounts if needed (the online form allows up to £99,000).
 Be aware that individual items are covered up to £1,500 automatically, with higher-value items needing to be declared for cover to be valid.
 Note that one exception is bicycles which are only protected up to £350.